-This housing development on Odessa Street offers fantastic views across the Thames to the Isle of Dogs and is positioned within a revitalised riverfront public realm.
+This housing development on Odessa Street offers fantastic views across the Thames to the Isle of Dogs.

 The project has been developed on the site that was found in a state of dereliction, a former nightclub building that blocked the Thames River path with unsightly areas of former open space that suffered from graffiti and fly tipping.
 The proposal, which was developed by Panter Hudspith to planning stages, then detailed and delivered by Burwell Architects, has set the building back from the Thames sufficiently to reconnect this section of the riverside path with public realm designed by BBUK.
 A further series of new outside amenities for resident’s use have also been introduced, placing the development around a shared central courtyard and within a high-quality context of accessible pedestrian routes and private gardens.